Integration Software as a Service (iSaaS): An Answer to Modern Integration Challenges

 iSaaS steps in to bridge this gap by connecting all these pieces together, allowing them to communicate effectively.

 For example, when a new critical customer ticket comes in an ITSM tool like ServiceNow, iSaaS ensures that the development team is updated on the incident in their system, Jira.
-Such automation between workflows ensures every team member is aware of what’s cooking in kitchens that matter to them.
+Such automation between workflows ensures every team member is aware of what’s cooking in kitchens that matters to them.

 iSaaS providers offer cloud-based solutions to facilitate communication between systems that lack inherent communication capabilities.